 Babies Need Words Every Day: Talk, Read, Sing, Play

 Babies Need Words Every Day is another early literacy intiative created by the Association for Library Services to Children (ALSC) focusing on the library's youngest patrons.
 This program encourages parents to talk, sing, and play with their babies in order to expose them to new words.
 Check out this brochure for some great books to share with your baby!

 Every Child Ready to Read

 Every Child Ready to Read is a program developed by the Association for Library Service to Children (ALSC) and the Public Library Association (PLA).
 It was created to teach parents and caregivers how to support early literacy development in their child.
 You can find more information on their website and by attending one of our parent programs, Every Child Ready to Read at Your Library!

-Our next parent program will be in the spring of 2018.
-Keep looking on this page, and the Des Plaines Public Library calendar, to see the dates and times.
+Keep looking on this page and the Des Plaines Public Library calendar to see the dates and times for upcoming parent workshops.